 Take Some Magnesium

 I love magnesium, it's a great "Mumma Mineral" and is a fantastic supplement for new Mumma and Pappa Bears to take to combat some of the effects of sleep deprivation.
 I usually prescribe it in a form that also contains some B vitamins as the combination works well for combating stress and boosting energy levels.
+Magnesium is involved in a whole lotta important processes in the body (over 300!) and many people are deficient.

 Sunshine and Fresh Air Can Do Wonders